 It should be noted that the fight above was when he was under the Book's control, meaning it was essentially auto-pilot.
 This trope is stronger when he is in control of himself since he seems to be a terrible battler in spite of Nanoha's claims of his potential and the training received.
 However, Nanoha herself was once untrained, too, and yet had natural untapped talent, so he is following in her footsteps as a typical shounen hero.

 Innocent Cohabitation: Shares a dorm room with Lily and Isis, sleeping in the same bed with the former.
 It's mostly platonic.

 Kaleidoscope Eyes: In his Kurokishi Mode, he has different vision modes with different eye colors.
 Red Eyes, Take Warning fits where he can nearly see (or hear) anything clear except data, purple is Energy Mode which allows him to see more details and some data, and green is Normal Mode.
 Thoma's natural eye color is blue.

 Life Drain: The Divide Zero "Eclipse" is implied to be this given some of the people being hit commented on feeling drained.

 Like Brother and Sister: With Subaru.
 Chapter four confirms that she's the "Su-chan" he's previously described as being like an older sister to him, and was planning on making him part of her family.

-The Load: For someone who has a highly coveted Story Breaker Power, he is practically the worst combat performer of the three, especially given Lily is starting to remember her duties as a Reactor Plug and take lessons from Reinforce II while Isis has been profiting immensely from the training sessions.
+The Load: For someone who has a highly coveted Story-Breaker Power, he is practically the worst combat performer of the three, especially given Lily is starting to remember her duties as a Reactor Plug and take lessons from Reinforce Zwei while Isis has been profiting immensely from the training sessions.